- How do I send a job to the dorm/IRC/library printer from my own computer?

 - Backup, backup, backup your data.
 We cannot stress this enough!
 Keep copies of your important papers and files in multiple locations: the home server, email, USB thumbdrive, external hard drive, CDs/DVDs, etc. For more information, see our backup tips.

 - Keep your computer safe from viruses and spyware.
-Reed offers Symantec Anti-Virus software for all current Reed community members.
 Avoid applications like Limewire since they encourage illegal file sharing and are often a hotbed for spyware and malware.
 Be wary of opening email attachments and downloading other items from the Internet even if you know and trust the source.

 - Do not leave your computer unattended.
 Laptops have been stolen from the Library and other public areas on campus.
 Use a lock if you need to be away from your computer for a short period.
 Play it safe and take your computer with you when gone for an extended amount of time.